denten-books/plain-text/2-device.md

 ## Thought Experiment II

-I propose to view Turing's machine first within the broader tradition of questioning the correspondence between outward signs of thought and its inward structure, and second as a specific response to a series of thought experiments proposed by Ludwig Wittgenstein in the 1930s at Cambridge, where
+I propose now to view Turing's machine first within the broader tradition of questioning the correspondence between outward signs of thought and its inward structure, and second as a specific response to a series of thought experiments proposed by Ludwig Wittgenstein in the 1930s at Cambridge, where